 The fair has one last lesson.
 With growing popularity, art has also grown child friendly.
 For a few days, one can set aside battles over censorship of art.
 People want a chance to pose in front of cute giant animals, and they definitely get their wish.
 Much the same dynamic colors Volta NY, now a sister show.
 It has big works, bright colors, familiar imagery, and an imitation Jean-Michel Basquiat.

 Volta in its first year was a breakthrough.
 Christian Viveros-Fauné and his colleagues invited galleries to escape the bustle and anonymity, by displaying a single artist.
 By now, though, key galleries appear to balk at the constraint.
-Perhaps they need to move their wares to collectors hitting the city for just the weekend, which means display in bulk.
+Perhaps they need to move their wares to collectors and art advisors hitting the city for just the weekend, which means display in bulk.
 They can also find more of their peers in other fairs—and thus, perhaps, more clients.
 They have their own exhibitions when they wish to spread out or to focus.